Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

    https://developer.mozilla.org/en-US/docs/Web/HTML
 2. **CSS (Cascading Style Sheets):** Used throughout the site;
    https://www.w3.org/Style/CSS/Overview.en.html
-3. **Bootstrap:** Used to aid responsive design and for componants such as ... https://getbootstrap.com/
+3. **Bootstrap:** Used to aid responsive design and for componants such as carousels and buttons https://getbootstrap.com/
 4. **Visual Studio Code:** Code Editor used to create the site. https://code.visualstudio.com/
-5. **GitHub:** Used to host repos for the site https://github.
+5. **GitHub:** Used to host repos for the site https://https://github.com/Sean-Mc-Mahon/ms2-seanmcmahon-digital-design
-6. **Chrome/Firefox/Bing DevTools:** Regularly used to test the the site https://developers.google.com/web/tools/chrome-devtools
+6. **Chrome/Firefox/Bing DevTools:** Regularly used to test the site https://developers.google.com/web/tools/chrome-devtools
 7. **W3C Markup Validation Service** Used to test code for errors; https://validator.w3.org/https://jigsaw.w3.org/css-validator/validator
 8. **Affinity Designer** Illustration software used to create ...; https://affinity.serif.com/en-gb/
-9. **Figma** Collaborative interface design tool used for ...; https://figma.com
+9. **Figma** Collaborative interface design tool used for creating wireframes as well logos and SVGs; https://figma.com
 10. **Balsamiq** Used to create wireframes; https://balsamiq.com/?gclid=EAIaIQobChMIuoqlhfWi6wIV6YBQBh2f9w7DEAAYASAAEgLUTfD_BwE
 11. **Tinypng** Used to compress images; https://tinypng.com/
 12. **Croppola** Used to crop images; https://croppola.com/